 Creating a budget is one of the most important tips on the list, if not the most important.
 Creating a budget is a staple of affordable vacations.

 You shouldn’t be too frugal.
 Instead, you should draw a line between when to save and when to splurge.
 For example, if you save $50 by carrying your own water, you can spend this money on eating out at fancy places.

 The key is to stick to your budget.
 Look for ways to save money and treat yourself well from time to time.

 When looking for souvenirs to buy, wait until you find many different offers.
 Shop around to find cheaper options.

 That also goes for national attires.
 If you love collecting attires from different parts of the world, walk around until you find the best deal.

 Not only is walking good for your health but for your wallet too.
 Try touring the city on foot instead of taking a tour bus, car, or taxi.

 If you don’t like walking or if the weather is too hot, you can always use public transport or Uber, both of which will be way cheaper than taking a taxi.

 As you can see, saving money while traveling doesn’t mean that you have to be too frugal.
 After all, overthinking your budget is the last thing you want to do while on vacation.

-But the most important thing is to create a budget and stick to it.
-Then, when you manage to save some money on little things, you will be able to spend it on the things that matter even while still on vacation.
+The most important thing is to create a budget and stick to it.
+Then, when you manage to save some money on little things, you will spend it on the things that matter even while still on vacation.